geonetwork/geonetwork-ui/CONTRIBUTING.md

 All contributed code must pass the lint & format checks.

-To run the lint step, use `npm run lint`.
+To run the lint step, use `npm run lint` for affected code, or `npm run lint` for all code.

-To check whether your code is formatted properly, use `npm run format:check`.
+To check whether your code is formatted properly, use `npm run format`.

 If you want Prettier to run on all the code and make sure everything is formatted, run `npm run format:write`.
 **This should be done before committing.** The recommended way is to set up your IDE to run Prettier automatically on save.